Superintegrability and choreographic obstructions in dihedral $n$-body Hamiltonian systems: Consequences of the phase-matching criterion

 \section{Consequences of the phase-matching criterion}

-\begin{theorem}[Obstruction to $C_n$-equivariance (and hence choreography)] Let $\mathbf{r}(t)$ be a $T$-periodic solution of a quadratic $D_n$-invariant $n$-body system, and let $\mathcal{A}$ denote the set of dynamically active Fourier sectors.
-If the phase-matching condition~\eqref{eq:phase-matching} fails for at least one $\ell\in\mathcal{A}$, then $\mathbf{r}(t)$ is not $C_n$-equivariant.
-In particular, $\mathbf{r}(t)$ cannot be a (single-trace) choreography. \end{theorem}
+Theorem~\ref{thm:phase-matching} isolates the symmetry requirement for choreographic motion in quadratic $D_n$-invariant systems.
+Its first consequence is immediate: failure of the sectorwise phase-matching condition rules out $C_n$-equivariance, and therefore rules out single-trace choreography.

-\begin{proof} Let $g$ denote the choreography generator, i.e.\ the composition of the cyclic relabeling (and corresponding spatial rotation, if included in the definition of $C_n$) with the time shift $t\mapsto t+T/n$.
-By Theorem~\ref{thm:phase-matching}, $\mathbf{r}(t)$ is $C_n$-equivariant if and only if $g\cdot \mathbf{r}(t)=\mathbf{r}(t)$, which holds if and only if the phase-matching condition~\eqref{eq:phase-matching} is satisfied in \emph{every} active Fourier sector.
-If \eqref{eq:phase-matching} fails for some $\ell\in\mathcal{A}$, then the $\ell$-sector component does not return to itself under the action of $g$, and hence $g\cdot \mathbf{r}(t)\neq \mathbf{r}(t)$.
-Therefore $\mathbf{r}(t)$ is not $C_n$-equivariant.
-Finally, any (single-trace) choreography is in particular $C_n$-equivariant, so $\mathbf{r}(t)$ cannot be a choreography. \end{proof}
+\begin{lemma}[Obstruction to $C_n$-equivariance (and hence choreography)] Let \(R(t)\) be a \(T\)-periodic solution in the traveling-wave Fourier class of Theorem~\ref{thm:phase-matching}, and let \(\mathcal A\) denote the active Fourier sectors.
+If the phase-matching condition \eqref{eq:phase-matching} fails for at least one active sector, then \(R(t)\) is not \(C_n\)-equivariant.
+In particular, \(R(t)\) cannot be a single-trace choreography. \end{lemma}